top of page

 Making a Complaint to University of Bristol

-The full implications of this new approach remain to be seen.
-Here are some aspects of the process that might work differently in future:
+The full implications of this new approach are still being assessed by residents' groups.
+Here are some aspects of the process that work differently than they did in the past:

 • There have been indications that future investigations may be more thorough as regards obtaining independent evidence of the alleged events.
 See Collecting evidence.